 - Except for certain de minimis exemptions, all admitted insurers writing residential property insurance in Florida, including Citizens Property Insurance Corporation, are required by Section 215.555, Florida Statutes, to obtain FHCF reimbursement coverage. - The FHCF reimburses each participating insurer for a portion of its hurricane losses under residential policies.
 All participating insurers, excluding Citizens Property Insurance Corporation ("Citizens") have the option of selecting a coverage percentage of 45%, 75%, or 90%.
 Citizens is statutorily required to select the 90% coverage percentage. - An insurer's FHCF reimbursement coverage is triggered after it meets its retention (the functional equivalent of a deductible).
-As of December 31, 2021, for the contract year that began on June 1, 2021 and ends on May 31, 2022, the aggregate retention for all participating insurers is approximately \$8.2 billion.
-Aggregate retention for the contract year beginning on June 1, 2022 is projected to be approximately \$8.5 billion.
+As of December 31, 2022, for the contract year that began on June 1, 2022 and ends on May 31, 2023, the aggregate retention for all participating insurers is approximately \$8.7 billion.
+Aggregate retention for the contract year beginning on June 1, 2023 is projected to be approximately \$9.1 billion.
 Once an insurer's covered losses exceed its share of the aggregate industry retention, it triggers coverage.
 It is not a requirement that aggregate insurer losses exceed the aggregate industry retention prior to that insurer being eligible for FHCF reimbursement. - The maximum obligation of the FHCF for a given contract year is specified by statute.
 The current maximum is \$17 billion.
 Each participating insurer's reimbursement coverage is limited to its share of the \$17 billion maximum obligation. - A participating insurer's reimbursement premium, retention, and coverage limit are based on its total insured values by ZIP code as of June 30, which must be reported by each insurer annually by September 1 of each year. - The claims-paying resources of the FHCF include: - Reimbursement premiums: cash available from current and past accumulation of reimbursement premiums and investment income.
 The fund balance is used before any of the other claims-paying resources are used.
-The FHCF collected approximately \$1.2 billion in reimbursement premiums and interest earnings, net of expenses and debt service, for the 2021-2022 contract year and allocated additional loss reserves of \$500 million for Hurricane Irma for a total preliminary fund balance as of December 31, 2021 of approximately \$11.3 billion.
-The FHCF is projected to collect over \$1.3 billion in reimbursement premium and interest earnings, net of expenses and debt service, for the 2022-2023 contract year, which results in a total projected fund balance of \$12.6 billion as of December 31, 2022.
+The FHCF collected approximately \$1.4 billion in reimbursement premiums and interest earnings, net of expenses and debt service, for the 2022-2023 contract year.
+As of December 31, 2022, the total preliminary fund balance is approximately \$12.3 billion before the estimate of \$10 billion for Hurricane Ian losses.
+The FHCF is projected to collect approximately \$1.7 billion in reimbursement premium and interest earnings, net of expenses and debt service, for the 2023-2024 contract year, which results in a total projected fund balance of \$4.0 billion as of December 31, 2023.

-- o Proceeds from pre-event financing: the FHCF has \$3.5 billion in Series 2020A pre-event bond proceeds outstanding that are available for the 2022-2023 contract year. - O Proceeds from any post-event debt: post-event debt is repaid from emergency assessments on most Florida property and casualty premiums of both admitted and non-admitted lines of business (the exceptions are workers' compensation, medical malpractice, accident and health, and federal flood insurance).
+- Proceeds from pre-event financing: the FHCF has \$3.5 billion in Series 2020A preevent bond proceeds outstanding that are available for the 2023-2024 contract year. - O Proceeds from any post-event debt: post-event debt is repaid from emergency assessments on most Florida property and casualty premiums of both admitted and non-admitted lines of business (except workers' compensation, medical malpractice, accident and health, and federal flood insurance).
 The maximum assessment percentage is 6% with respect to any one contract year's losses and 10% with respect to all contract years' losses combined.
 No such post-event debt is outstanding and therefore there are currently no assessments. - Risk transfer: recoverables from reinsurance and other risk transfer products, if any.
-The FHCF has purchased reinsurance in the past, but no such risk transfer products are in place as of the date of this report for the 2022-2023 contract year.
+The FHCF has purchased reinsurance in the past, but no such risk transfer products are in place as of the date of this report for the 2023-2024 contract year.